Python-Markdown/markdown/docs/contributing.md

   library.
 Keeping new feature requests implemented as third party extensions allows us to keep the maintenance overhead of Python-Markdown to a minimum, so that the focus can be on continued stability, bug fixes, and documentation.
-* Closing an issue doesn't necessarily mean the end of a discussion.
+* Closing an issue does not necessarily mean the end of a discussion.
 If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

 ## Pull Requests

-A pull request often represents the start of a discussion, and doesn't necessarily need to be the final, finished submission.
+A pull request often represents the start of a discussion, and does not necessarily need to be the final, finished submission.
 In fact, if you discover an issue and intend to provide a fix for it, there is no need to open an issue first.
 You can report the issue and provide the fix together in a pull request.